Finite volume element method for Landau-Lifshitz equation: Auxiliary lemmas and error estimates

 Let $\bmf{\Phi} = \tilde{\bmf{m}}$, and it becomes the LL equation.
-For any given $\bmf{\Phi}$, we compute the approximation error of the FVEM for this auxiliary problem.
-Then, we apply the fixed-point iteration and get the error estimate for the LL equation. \begin{lemma} Given $ \bmf{\Phi} \in \bmf{X}$, there exists a positive constant $C$ such that
+For any given $\bmf{\Phi}$, we estimate the approximation error of the FVEM for this auxiliary problem.
+Then, we apply the fixed-point iteration and derive the spatial error estimate for the LL equation.
+We note that the homogeneous Dirichlet boundary condition is used in the defined auxiliary problem. \begin{lemma} Given $ \bmf{\Phi} \in \bmf{X}$, there exists a positive constant $C$ such that